atende/audit-model/docs/actions.md

 * ldap_read - The ldap object has been readed
 * ldap_change_password - The ldap password of the object has been changed

-The Package **info.atende.audition.actions** contains standard actions for every application.
+The Package **info.atende.audition.model.actions** contains standard actions for every application.
 Each standard action in this package is a Java Enum.
 When using the Enum you should pass the toString() method as to the event.
 The to string method created the prefix format that you see above